catemerson/cat-website/content/home/teaching.md

 I have taught in the following units at Deakin University

 -	HPS111 Psychology A: Fundamentals of Human Behaviour
-- HPS201 Research Methods in Psychology (2nd year)
+-	HPS104 Foundations of Psychological Science
-- HPS203 Cognitive Psychology ("The Human Mind")
+-	HPS226 Applied Health Psychology
-- HPS301 Research Methods in Psychology (3rd year)
+-	HPS301 Research Methods in Psychology B
-- HPS310 Brain, Biology, & Behaviour (Behavioural Neuroscience)
-- HPS395 Cognitive Neuroscience

-I have unit chaired the following subject at Deakin University

-- HPS395 Cognitive Neuroscience

-I have taught in the following units at RMIT University

-- Philosophy of Science and Research Methodology/Statistics in Psychology
-- Psychological Assessment and Individual Differences
+-	HPS121 Psychology B: Individual and Social Development